WheteThunger/ClaimVehicle/README.md

+## Features

-**Claim Vehicle Ownerhsip** allows players to claim ownership of unowned vehicles.
+- Allows players to claim ownership of unowned vehicles

-A vehicle is considered owned if its `OwnerID` property is set to a player's Steam ID.
-A vehicle is considered unowned if its `OwnerID` is 0.
-Many plugins that spawn vehicles for a player will set ownership, so this plugin is mostly useful for allowing players to claim vehicles that spawned randomly in the world or at NPC vendors.

-Note: If you just want vehicles spawned at NPC vendors to be owned by the player that purchased them, you can accomplish that with the [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) plugin.

-## Plugins that consider vehicle ownership
+- Allows players to relinquish ownership of a vehicle they own, so that another player can claim it

+## How it works

-By itself, "owning" a vehicle does nothing, but various plugins enable special features for owned vehicles based on the permissions of the owner.
+By itself, "owning" a vehicle does nothing.
+However, various plugins enable special features for owned vehicles based on the permissions of the owner.
 Some examples:
 - [Vehicle Decay Protection](https://umod.org/plugins/vehicle-decay-protection) -- Disable decay of vehicles owned by privileged players
 - [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- Allow players to deploy locks to only vehicles they own
 - [Portable Vehicles](https://umod.org/plugins/portable-vehicles) -- Allow players to pick up vehicles they own
 - [Larger Car Storage](https://umod.org/plugins/larger-car-storage) -- Increase the capacity of storage modules on modular cars owned by privileged players
 - [Modular Car Turrets](https://umod.org/plugins/modular-car-turrets) -- Increase the maximum number of turrets allowed on modular cars owned by privileged players

-## Commands

-- `vclaim` -- Claim ownership of the vehicle you are aiming at.
-It must be unowned, unmounted, and not have a lock deployed to it by another player.
-You must also not be building blocked.
-- `vunclaim` -- Relinquish ownership of the vehicle you are aiming at.
-You must already own it.
+A vehicle is considered owned if its `OwnerID` property is set to a player's Steam ID.
+A vehicle is considered unowned if its `OwnerID` is 0.
+Many plugins that spawn vehicles for a player will set ownership, so this plugin is mostly useful for allowing players to claim vehicles that spawned randomly in the world or at NPC vendors.

+Note: If you just want vehicles spawned at NPC vendors to be owned by the player that purchased them, you can accomplish that with the [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) plugin.

 ## Permissions